 The positive aspects of caregiving are often overlooked.
-Physicians can help the caregivers identify and emphasise the positive aspects of caregiving.
-Cohen found that 73% of her subjects could state at least one positive aspect of caregiving.
-A local study on caregiving gains identified 3 areas of gains: (1) Personal growth (2) Gains in relationship and (3) Higher level gains.
-Caregivers can derive personal satisfaction and meaning in caregiving in knowing that their actions can promote positive situations and avoid negative ones.
-They also gain new perspectives and a sense of purpose in life.
-The degree of meaningfulness in caregiving was also correlated with the presence of depression in a study by Noonan and Tennstedt.
+Physicians can help the caregivers identify and emphasise the positive aspects of caregiving.6 Cohen found that 73% of her subjects could state at least one positive aspect of caregiving22.
+A local study on caregiving gains identified 3 areas of gains: (1) Personal growth (2) Gains in relationship and (3) Higher level gains.23 Caregivers can derive personal satisfaction and meaning in caregiving in knowing that their actions can promote positive situations and avoid negative ones.24 They also gain new perspectives and a sense of purpose in life.
+The degree of meaningfulness in caregiving was also correlated with the presence of depression in a study by Noonan and Tennstedt.25 Locally, factors associated with a higher likelihood of gains include having positive mental well-being, adopting more positive caregiving strategies and attendance at caregiver training and support programmes.34

-GPs can certainly help the caregiver identify the positive aspects of caregiving.
+GPs can certainly help the caregiver identify the positive aspects of caregiving and are well placed to encourage caregivers to seek help and support at various caregiver programme in hospitals and community.
 This will boost morale of caregivers and also provide opportunities for the GPs to detect low moods, burnout and depression amongst caregivers, especially when they are persistently pessimistic and unable to see the positive in providing care for the PWD.